netgroup-polito/mdo2frog4/README.md

 named above.
 When a NFFG is deployed succesfully, this file is updated with the new nf_instance and new flow rules.

 ## How to run the Mdo2frog4

+Remember that if you are working in an environment with multiple python running version, first type this commands:

+	$ cd YOUR_MDO_FOLDER
+	$ source .env/bin/activate

+Now run the mdo2frog4:

 	$ gunicorn -b ip:port mdo2frog4:api